KaladharanLal/Ascii_Cam_-Useless_Projects_TinkerHub-/README.md

 ### Implementation
 For Software:
 # Installation
 Python should be installed.
-To install pygame and opencv modules, type the following command in the terminal > `pip install pygame opencv-python`
+To install pygame and opencv modules, type the following command in the terminal <br>
+`pip install pygame opencv-python`

 # Run